Budapest's actions prove Oschadbank valuables were seized illegally, says Ukrainian foreign minister

 Background:

-- On 9 March, the Ukrainian Foreign Ministry reported that fighters from Hungary's Counterterrorism Centre who detained the seven cash-in-transit guards from Ukraine's state-run Oschadbank were equipped with an armoured personnel carrier, machine guns and grenade launchers.
+- On 9 March, the Ukrainian Foreign Ministry reported that the fighters from Hungary's Counterterrorism Centre who detained the seven cash-in-transit guards from Ukraine's state-run Oschadbank were equipped with an armoured personnel carrier, machine guns and grenade launchers.

 Support Ukrainska Pravda on Patreon!